dikdom/tapecart/README.md

-This is a modification of the DIY variant of the tapecart to have more than 2MB space available on flash to C64 when a bigger Q25Wxx chip is used. ccording to plans the firmware will check the size of the EEPROM during startup and report back the correct value.
-At first only hardcoded 8MB will be implmented for testing purposes, as tapecart-browser also has to be modified.
+This is a modification of the DIY variant of the tapecart to have more than 2MB space available on flash to C64 when a bigger Q25Wxx chip is used.
+According to plans the firmware will check the size of the EEPROM during startup and report back the correct value.
+At first only hardcoded 8MB will be implemented for testing purposes, as tapecart-browser also has to be modified.

 For creating the build environment install a barebone linux (Ubuntu is